Guardsmen and those that wish to enlist with the Guardsmen, are expected to have read and follow

 . : .

-- Be nice to others; do not insult or criticize people.
+- Be nice to others.
+Do not insult or criticize people.
+Treat others as you want to be treated.
 Guardsmen will treat everyone (both Kinship and non-Kinship players) with respect.

 - Watch your language, in what you say and type.
-Swearing, racist slurs, bigotry comments, sexist remarks, etc. will result in disciplinary action which may include permanent expulsion from the Kinship and/or being reported to Turbine, Inc. Conversations that occur where multiple people are potentially present (such as Kinship Chat, voice chat and forums), be mindful of non-game related subjects (i.e. politics, religion) which may distract players from the reason they are logged in.
+Swearing, racist slurs, bigotry comments, sexist remarks, etc. will result in disciplinary action which may include expulsion from the Kinship and/or being reported to the Game's company.
+Conversations that occur where multiple people are potentially present (such as Kinship Chat, voice chat, message boards, forums), be mindful of non-game related subjects (e.g. politics, religion) which may distract players from the reason they are logged in.

 - Do not "voice spam" when using any form of voice chat (in-game or third-party).
 Keep your broadcasts short and to the point.

-- Walk away for awhile if you are becoming frustrated with a player or you're suffering a bad gaming streak.
-If you keep playing, chances are you are going to only get even more frustrated, which makes bad situations worse.
+- Walk away for awhile if you are becoming frustrated with a player or you're having a bad gaming streak.
+If you keep playing, chances are you will only get even more frustrated or make the situation worse which you may later regret.

-- Cooperation is something we take pride in, as it sets us apart from most other groups.
-While any assistance is always appreciated, it is not expected higher level characters give up all their time to help out lower level characters (10 or more levels between two characters).
+- Cooperation is something we take pride in.
+While assistance is always appreciated, it is not expected higher-level characters give up their time to help out lower-level characters (10 or more levels between two characters).
+Be respectful that other players are logged in to play the game and spend their time how they choose to.

 . : .